AWS Lambda FAQs

 AWS Lambda Snapstart

-Lambda SnapStart is a performance optimization that helps your Java functions to achieve up to 10x faster start-up times by reducing the variable latency incurred during execution of one-time initialization code.
-Lambda SnapStart works broadly across all functions in your application or account at no additional cost.
-When a customer publishes a function version with Lambda SnapStart, the function’s code is initialized ahead of time, instead of being initialized on the first invoke.
-Lambda then takes a snapshot of the initialized execution environment and persists it in a tiered cache for low-latency access.
-When the function is first invoked and then scaled, Lambda resumes the function from the cached snapshot instead of initializing from scratch, driving a lower startup latency.
+Lambda SnapStart is a performance optimization that helps your functions to achieve faster start-up times by reducing the variable latency incurred during execution of one-time initialization code.
 While Lambda SnapStart reduces startup latency, it works as a best-effort optimization, and does not guarantee elimination of cold starts.
 If your application has strict latency requirements and requires double-digit millisecond startup times, we recommend you use PC.

-Lambda SnapStart supports the Java 11 runtime.
-Future versions of Java will be supported after they are released.
+Lambda SnapStart supports multiple runtimes, including Java 11 (and newer), Python 3.12 (and newer) and .NET 8 (and newer).
+Future versions of runtimes will be supported after they are released.
 For all runtimes supported by Lambda, see the Lambda runtimes documentation.

 No. Lambda SnapStart and PC cannot be enabled at the same time, on the same function.